deniskyashif/blog/content/posts/ddd-integration-events.md

 }
 ```

 The nesting becomes part of the public contract, so a refactor such as replacing `OrderLine.product` with a product reference now affects every consumer.
-Include the facts the consumer needs to act and nothing more.
+A smaller contract containing only the facts needed by the consumer avoids this coupling.
 How much data to carry, versus letting the consumer fetch it, is its own tradeoff, covered in the next section.

-An integration event is a published interface, so once another context depends on it, it deserves the same care as a versioned REST or gRPC API: document its schema, field meanings, and guarantees, and evolve it deliberately using an explicit compatibility and versioning policy.
+An integration event is a published interface.
+Once another context depends on it, changes carry the same compatibility concerns as changes to a versioned REST or gRPC API.
+Its schema, field meanings, guarantees, and versioning policy become part of that interface.

-### Publish business facts, not internal state changes
+### Business facts rather than internal state changes

 Names can leak the internal model just as easily as payloads.
 Suppose Fulfillment publishes the following event for Ordering: